Why it matters

 But we won’t stop there.
 We will continue to work hard to ensure that we give our customers healthy choices and make it easier to live a healthier lifestyle.

 We are also working hard to improve the health of the communities where we operate.
-For example, The Tesco Charity Partnership with Diabetes UK and the British Heart Foundation, aims to tackle and help prevent heart disease and diabetes - it exists thanks to the voluntary efforts of 300,000 UK colleagues, combined with the kind generosity of our customers.
-We have also now reached over 1.3 million children as part of The Tesco Eat Happy Project which aims to help children to learn more about where their food comes from and to obtain the skills to get more involved in cooking at home.
+For example, The Tesco National Charity Partnership with Diabetes UK and the British Heart Foundation, aims to tackle and help prevent heart disease and diabetes - it exists thanks to the voluntary efforts of 300,000 UK colleagues, combined with the kind generosity of our customers.
+Since our first Race for Life event event in 2002 we have raised £37 million in support of Cancer Research UK with 300,000 colleagues having taking part.
+We have also now reached over 1.6 million children as part of The Tesco Eat Happy Project which aims to help children to learn more about where their food comes from and to obtain the skills to get more involved in cooking at home.

 At a glance